armory/documentation/_spinnaker/pacrd.md

 Applications are a logical construct in Spinnaker that allow you to group resources under a single name.
 You can read more about [applications in the upstream docs][app-docs].

-### Current Limitations

-The following sections document limitations with various versions of the PaCRD controller for this resource.

-#### v0.1.x

-- Documentation for available Application spec fields must be found in the installation manifest for this controller.
-You can do so by grepping for `applications.pacrd.armory.spinnaker.io` in the installation manifest.
-Fields are documented under `spec.validation.openAPIV3Schema`.

 ### Creating applications